-Tourism Management Stage Two Courses
+Hospitality Management Stage Two Courses

-3.223* Human Relationships in Tourism
+3.223 Human Relationships in Tourism and Hospitality

 A systematic framework for human resource management and planning, including the role and importance of communication within hospitality and tourism-related enterprises.

 An introduction to the management of tourism impacts with emphasis on social and cultural systems, the economy and the physical environment.

 The role of cultural, political, economic and other factors in shaping the nature of tourism in the Asia-Pacific region.

 Theories and issues related to the management of cultural, historical and natural heritage regions, sites and projects.

 Provides an understanding of the operation of front office and its interrelationship with other departments in an accommodation establishment.

 Further development of knowledge, skills and techniques related to the management of food and beverage operations.

 Provides knowledge and skills necessary for the efficient operation of the housekeeping department within an accommodation facility.